Appropriate-Solutions-Inc/elixir-pre-commit-hooks/README.md

 ### `mix-dialyxir`

+Runs `mix dialyxir` when an `.ex` file is included in the commit.
+Use with caution as the analysis can be slow.

 ## Passing Options to Hooks

 If you want to pass additional options to the hook, you can include an `args` key in the hook's configuration in .pre-commit-config.yaml.
 The value of the key should be a list of the arguments you want to pass.